compomics/ThermoRawFileParser/README.md

 If you want to build the project using nuget, put the ThermoFisher.CommonCore.RawFileReader.4.0.26.nupkg package in your local nuget directory.

+## Logging

+The default log file is `ThermoRawFileParser.log`.
+The log settings can be changed in `log4net.config`.

 ## Docker

 Use the docker file to build an image.
 It fetches to source code from github and builds it.